-Telematics, or ‘pay-as-you-drive’ car insurance, is on the rise – we take a look at how it works and the pros and cons to such policies
+Telematics, or pay as you go car insurance, is increasing in popularity — we take a look at how it works and the pros and cons to such policies

 For drivers only using their cars once in a while, the high cost of car insurance can be pretty hard to stomach.
 What’s more, drivers belonging to so-called high-risk groups, such as young and elderly drivers, are often hit with hefty premiums, despite only using their cars infrequently.

 A solution could come in the form of telematics insurance, which counts your miles as you drive, among other things — essentially, pay as you go insurance, or pay as you drive insurance.

 Normally, drivers are charged a set amount per year and allowed to drive a certain number of miles before being charged extra.
-Insurers such as Coverbox and Insurethebox allow you to top up in bundles of 250, 500 or 1,000 miles which you can roll over to the following year if unused.
+Pay as you go insurers allow you to top up in bundles of of miles which you can roll over to the following year if unused.

 Who benefits from telematics?

-With statistics showing that young drivers are more likely to have accidents and make insurance claims than any other age group, drivers under the age of 25 are likely to benefit most from pay-as-you-drive policies.
+With statistics showing that young drivers are more likely to have accidents and make insurance claims than any other age group, drivers under the age of 25 are likely to benefit most from pay as you drive car insurance.